tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 ## Let's get real

 We're going to use the [Next.js blog starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) to demonstrate some of the problems with file-based content and how we hope to solve them.
-If you'd like to follow along you can [fork this repository](https://github.com/tinacms/next-blog-starter-graphql) and start with the branch called `start`.
-To skip ahead to the final solution check out the `final` branch.
+If you'd like to follow along you can [fork this repository](https://github.com/tinacms/next-blog-starter-graphql) and start with the branch called [`start`](https://github.com/tinacms/next-blog-starter-graphql/tree/start).
+To skip ahead to the final solution check out the [`add-tina-gql`](https://github.com/tinacms/next-blog-starter-graphql/tree/add-tina-gql) branch.

 ### Our content structure